-After you have logged in, go to Trade and select Convert from the drop-down.
+On your dashboard, go to Trade and select Convert from the drop-down.

 Then you will be redirected to the Convert & OTC Portal.
 Where you can choose the crypto that you want to convert and type the amount you want to swap.
 After you have done that, press ‘Preview Conversion’.
 You will see a quoted price and will have some seconds to accept that price.
-And with that, your trade is complete, easy as that.
+And with that, your first trade is complete, easy as that.

-If you want more options and flexibility you can have that in the classic trading panel.
+If you want more options and flexibility, you can have that in the classic trading panel.

 You can do that by going to Trade from the top navigation bar and select ‘Classic’ from the drop-down.
 Then you will be redirected to the trading page.

 You will see a lot of stuff going on there, but isn’t that complicated as it might look from the first impression.
-The features in this method will allow you to place more advanced order types, which can help you save money and time into the bargain.
+The features in this method will allow you to place more advanced order types, which can help you save money and time in the bargain.

 The Order Book

 On the right of the screen is the order book.
-The red numbers on the top of the order book are orders to sell a cryptocurrency and the green numbers below are orders to buy a cryptocurrency.
+The red numbers on the top of the order book are orders to sell a cryptocurrency, and the green numbers below are orders to buy a cryptocurrency.
 All the orders have different prices.

 The order book is made from three columns.
-In the left-handed column are listed the prices that people have placed sell or by orders.
+In the left-handed column are listed the prices that people have placed to sell or buy orders.
 In the middle column are listed the amount of crypto available at a certain price point.
 And in the right-handed column are listed the dollar value available at different price points.